 How can hepatitis A be prevented?

 The surest way to avoid hepatitis A is to get vaccinated.
 Two doses of the hepatitis A vaccine given at least six months apart will provide protection for a lifetime.
-The CDC now recommends that the vaccine, first introduced in 1995 be given to children routinely starting at 12 to 23 months of age.
+The CDC now recommends that the vaccine be given to children routinely starting at 12 to 23 months of age.

 Adults who have never been vaccinated should definitely roll up their sleeves before visiting a developing country or trekking in backcountry areas.
 Ideally, travelers should get the shot at least one month before they leave.
 If there isn't time for that, a doctor can combine the vaccination with a shot of immune globulin (IG), a medication that provides a temporary boost of disease-fighting antibodies.
 Vaccinations might also be recommended if there's an outbreak of hepatitis A in your community or if you already have a chronic liver disease.
 People who use street drugs, those who receive regular clotting factor medicine, and anyone who has anal sex are at extra risk for infection, so a vaccination makes sense for them, too.

 Whether or not you've been immunized against hepatitis A, good hygiene is an important step toward good health.
 Always wash your hands thoroughly before eating and after using the bathroom or changing a diaper.
 When traveling to countries without modern sanitation, don't drink water unless it has been boiled for at least one minute or comes in a bottle or can.
 Avoid ice, too, unless you know it was made with clean water.
 Make sure all your food is thoroughly cooked, and don't eat raw fruits and vegetables unless you can peel them yourself with clean hands.

 Centers for Disease Control and Prevention.
 Hepatitis A fact sheet.